- There are many activities that can be beneficial and enjoyable for individuals with dementia.

 In reminiscence therapy, a caregiver or family member will typically begin by presenting the person with Alzheimer’s with some multi-sensory items, selected to stimulate memories.
 For example, items could include old photographs, film clips, or personal items like a wedding veil.

 While reminiscence therapy is often conducted in care facilities, it can also be administered at home.
-One suggestion for carrying out your own form of reminiscence therapy includes creating a “memory box,” filling it with items that mean a lot to your adult patient, and spending time discussing the various items and what they mean to them.
+One suggestion for carrying out your own form of reminiscence therapy includes creating a “memory box,” filling it with items that mean a lot to your loved one, and spending time discussing the various items and what they mean to them.
 While this may be easier if you are a family caregiver, this activity can also be a great opportunity for professional caregivers to get to know their care recipients on a more personal level, including their life histories and values.

 For individuals in late stage dementia, sensory stimulation is one type of activity that may be especially useful, particularly for those with Alzheimer’s disease.
 In the later stages of dementia, seniors typically experience greater declines in reasoning and language, but they still have their senses (sight, hearing, touch, taste, and smell), and caregivers can use them as ways to connect.

 Sensory stimulation consists of anything that stimulates one of the fives senses.
 It can be easy to carry out with items found around the house.
 Examples can include auditory stimulation by playing calming music, tactile stimulation by massaging their hands with lotion, or stimulating the sense of smell with familiar foods or scented products.
-Aromatherapy, which is growing in popularity, may also help relieve some edginess.
+Aromatherapy, which is growing in popularity, may also help relieve some agitation.

 Research suggests that sensory stimulation can have short-term positive effects on behavior and psychological well-being in individuals with dementia.